 How Does an RV Refrigerator Work: The Complicated Answer

-There are two primary types of refrigerators used in RV’s.
+There are two primary types of refrigerators used in RVs: compressor fridges and absorptions fridges.
+Compressor fridges run on electricity only, whereas absorption fridges run on propane or electricity.
 The differences can impact your fridge’s size, cooling power, and efficiency.

 In this version, the RV refrigerator works by using a small compressor unit to cool.
 These fridges may use either 12-volt or 110-volt power (or 230-volt if not in North America).
 This is the same type of fridge commonly used in homes and will be most familiar to users.